11 Tips to Increase Email Open Rates for Ecommerce (2026)

 • You can increase email open rates by refining subject lines and preheaders, avoiding spam triggers, segmenting audiences, personalizing content, optimizing sender names and send times, ensuring mobile friendliness and deliverability, A/B testing campaigns, and resending unopened emails strategically.

-• Maropost Marketing Cloud helps you run efficient email campaigns and boost open rates with AI segmentation, 98% deliverability, personalized automation, and data-driven insights through eRFM reports.
+• Maropost Marketing Cloud (Maropost's platform for email, SMS, and marketing automation) helps you run efficient email campaigns and boost open rates with AI segmentation, ~98% deliverability (stated by Maropost), personalized automation, and eRFM reporting.

-Email marketing has been one of the most efficient and cost-effective ways to engage customers and generate sales.
-Based on the State of Email report from Litmus, for every $1 spent on email marketing, 35% of companies earn $10–$36.
-This outperforms many other digital channels, including social media ads.
+Email marketing remains one of the highest-ROI channels for ecommerce.
+Based on the State of Email report from Litmus, for every $1 spent on email marketing, 35% of companies earn $10–$36 — often outperforming paid social.

 What is an email marketing open rate?